 In-depth review of the spectrum of California employment law requirements HR must follow with respect to taxation of employee benefits.

-In-depth review of the spectrum of Rhode Island employment law requirements HR must follow with respect to taxation of employee benefits.
+In-depth review of the spectrum of Connecticut employment law requirements HR must follow with respect to taxation of employee benefits.

 HR guidance on effective benefit plan administration.